nayimgr/PlotAkta/README.md

+# Edits by Nayim and Juan
+In this custom version, it outputs a CSV with Abs280/260, conductivity and fractions

 # Plot Akta Results

 Use this script to turn your Akta results file from Unicorn (.csv) into a nicely formatted pdf and png.
 It will plot the UV-280 trace, but additional data can be overlaid (see below).